Algeria: Education

 Since the 1970s, in a centralised system that was designed to significantly reduce the rate of illiteracy, the Algerian government introduced a decree by which school attendance became compulsory for all children aged between 6 and 15 years who have the ability to track their learning through the 20 facilities built since independence, now the literacy rate is around 92.6%.
 Since 1972, Arabic is used as the language of instruction during the first nine years of schooling.
 From the third year, French is taught and it is also the language of instruction for science classes.
 The students can also learn English, Italian, Spanish and German.
-In 2008, new programs at the elementary appeared, therefore the compulsory schooling does not start at the age of six anymore, but at the age of five.
+In 2008, new programmes at the elementary appeared, therefore the compulsory schooling does not start at the age of six anymore, but at the age of five.
 Apart from the 122 private schools, the Universities of the State are free of charge.
-After nine years of primary school, students can go to the high school or to an educational institution.
-The school offers two programs: general or technical.
+After nine years of primary school, students can go to a high school or to an educational institution.
+The school offers two programmes: general or technical.
 At the end of the third year of secondary school, students pass the exam of the baccalaureate, which allows once it is successful to pursue graduate studies in universities and institutes.

 Education is officially compulsory for children between the ages of six and 15.
 In 2008, the illiteracy rate for people over 10 was 22.3%, 15.6% for men and 29.0% for women.
 The province with the lowest rate of illiteracy was Algiers Province at 11.6%, while the province with the highest rate was Djelfa Province at 35.5%.

 Algeria has 26 universities and 67 institutions of higher education, which must accommodate a million Algerians and 80,000 foreign students in 2008.
 The University of Algiers, founded in 1879, is the oldest, it offers education in various disciplines (law, medicine, science and letters).
 Twenty-five of these universities and almost all of the institutions of higher education were founded after the independence of the country.

-Even if some of them offer instruction in Arabic like areas of law and the economy, most of the other sectors as science and medicine continue to be provided in French and English.
+Even if some of them offer instruction in Arabic like areas of law and the economy, most of the other sectors such as science and medicine continue to be provided in French and English.
 Among the most important universities, there are the University of Sciences and Technology Houari Boumediene, the University of Mentouri Constantine, and University of Oran Es-Senia.
 The University of Abou Bekr Belkaïd in Tlemcen and University of Batna Hadj Lakhdar occupy the 26th and 45th row in Africa.
-Algeria was ranked 120th in the Global Innovation Index in 2021, down from 113rd in 2019.
+Algeria was ranked 115th in the Global Innovation Index in 2024, and kept the same rank in the index of 2025.